-US Fed vice chair tones down proposals for fresh banking regulations
+US Fed Vice Chair Tones Down Proposals For Fresh Banking Regulations

-A senior US federal Reserve official proposed Tuesday a number of "broad and material" changes to new banking rules, toning down plans to tighten regulation and supervision.
+A senior US federal Reserve official on Tuesday proposed a number of "broad and material" changes to new banking rules, toning down plans to tighten regulation and supervision.

 The Fed first issued the proposed changes for banks with at least $100 billion in assets last year as part of a global push to raise capital requirements, which were found to be inadequate going into the 2007 global financial crisis.